hth313/OS4/doc/glossary.rst

 .. glossary:: XKD

 Execute direction function.
-If bound or assigned to a key executes on key press down.
+If bound or assigned to a key, it executes on key press down (without NULL test).

 .. glossary:: XXROM function